klaudiosinani/taskbook/readme.md

 ### Display Archive

 To display all archived items, use the `--archive`/`-a` option.
-Note that all archived items will be displayed in timeline view, based on their creation date.
+Note that all archived items are displayed in timeline view, based on their creation date.

 ```
 $ tb -a